ajiangsfu/NMRphasing/README.md

 of spectrum data, the 1st column is for absorption spectrum, and 2nd column is for dispersion spectrum

-An example data can be loaded after installing NMRphasing:
+An example data from our multiple metabolite spike-in experiment can be loaded after installing NMRphasing:

     library(NMRphasing)
     load(system.file("extdata", "fdat.rda", package = "NMRphasing"))